 FireEye to sell products business for $1.2 bln to Symphony-led investor group

-U.S. cybersecurity firm FireEye Inc (FEYE.O) said on Wednesday it would sell its products business, including the FireEye name, to a consortium led by private-equity firm Symphony Technology Group for $1.2 billion in cash.
+June 2 (Reuters) - U.S. cybersecurity firm FireEye Inc said on Wednesday it would sell its products business, including the FireEye name, to a consortium led by private-equity firm Symphony Technology Group for $1.2 billion in cash.

 The deal will separate FireEye’s network, email and cloud security products from its cyber forensics unit, Mandiant Solutions.